The George Notarpole Collection

 G.I.
 Souvenirs

-The armband says 총직일관 “Consistently”.
+The armband says 총직일관 “Total Consistency”.
 The armband is accompanied by a note from the original owner that states: “The armband has an interesting history.
 It belonged to a section leader of the Korean Physical Protection Party, which was nothing but a gang of thugs, boxers & fighters which caused our office considerable trouble.”
-Probably dates to 1945-48, when the U.S. Army Military Government in Korea (USAMGK) controlled the country.
+Dates to 1945-48, when the U.S. Army Military Government in Korea (USAMGIK) controlled the country.

 Scarf dating from 1948 and belonging to a Vincent in the 514th Signal Service Company.
-The SSC was activated on July 20, 1947, in Korea and inactivated on January 25, 1949, also in Korea.
+The 514th SSC was activated on July 20, 1947, in Korea and deactivated on January 25, 1949, also in Korea.

 Scarves